Lazy-Pir8/myPlace/README.md

 4. Reproduction: Any dead cell with exactly three live neighbors becomes a live cell.

 And So the Simulation Runs with these rules

+# Project status: Paused
+The original idea was to build a collaborative r/Place style canvas.
+I later experimented with using the canvas as a platform for mathematical and algorithmic simulations, including Conway's Game of Life.
+I decided to pause the project because I haven't found a direction I genuinely want to explore further.
+The canvas infrastructure remains available for future experiments.